 Evolving from a hand soap manufacturer that supports good hand washing habits to a hygiene solution provider that addresses all kinds of risk related to infectious disease.
+The COVID-19 pandemic has promoted a regeneration of

-The COVID-19 pandemic has prompted a reexamination of hygiene-related practices, and new markets related to combating infectious disease are emerging.
-As a company with a long history of supporting cleanliness, Lion's mission is to ransform its business and to become a leader in hygiene solutions n Japan and throughout Asia.
+Ingreties enace practices, allo new markets related to comparing infectious disease are emerging.
+As a company with a long history of supporting cleanliness, Lion's mission is to transform its business and to become a leader in hygiene solutions in Japan and throughout Asia.